Flyover country: Definition

-The term is also sometimes used more broadly to describe flights between all the heavily urbanized megaregions of the United States.
-The term is often used in reference to the general economic, developmental, cultural, and political differences between the urban coastal and rural central regions of the United States.
+The terms refer to the interior regions of the country passed over during transcontinental flights, particularly flights between the nation's two most populous urban agglomerations: the Northeastern Megalopolis and Southern California.
 "Flyover country" thus refers to the part of the country that some Americans—especially those of urban, wealthier, white-collar status—only view by air when traveling and never actually see in person at ground level.